gouniverse/hb/README.md

 - <b>ToHTML() string</b> - outputs HTML code
 - <b>Value(value string)</b> - shortcut to add a "value" attribute

+## Tag HTMX Attributes

+HTMX (https://htmx.org/reference/) is a great match for Golang, therefore here is a shortcut for working with HTMX.

+- Hx(name string, value string) - shortcut for setting an HTMX attribute

+Check the example section, for how to use.

 ## Webpage Methods
 - <b>AddChild(child *Tag)</b>
 - <b>SetFavicon(favicon string)</b>